Friday, 19 July 2013

 Glen Feshie in its evening glory

 The walk round to Angel's Peak (Sgor an Lochain Uaine) and Cairntoul is one of the classic ridge walks but nothing could be seen of it.
-We made quite good time in the circumstances and continued until Cairntoul.
-We were joined by a mother with two children, they seemed well equipped and knew what they were doing, unlike the character from the West Midlands who arrived next and had little clue about where he was or which way to go next.
+We made good time in the circumstances and continued until Cairntoul.
+We were joined by a mother with two children, they seemed well-equipped and knew what they were doing, unlike the character from the West Midlands who arrived next and had little clue about where he was or which way to go next.
 We convinced him he was not on the Angel's Peak but he ought to go across to it.
 The descent from Cairntoul to its top - Stob Coire an t-Saighdeir involves one of the most tricky descents down a boulder field.
-Beyond the top there is an easier path that takes you down to the col above the Corrour bothy.
+Beyond the top, there is an easier path that takes you down to the col above the Corrour bothy.

-We continued straight up The Devil's Peak and at last we had reached a peak with no cloud cover.
+We continued straight up The Devil's Peak and at last, we had reached a peak with no cloud cover.
 The views down Glen Dee and through the Lairig Ghru were a consolation prize.
-But then began the tough part of the day, a 7 kilometre contour below Cairntoul and past Loch nan Stuirteag to the tent at Tom Dubh.
+But then began the tough part of the day, a 7-kilometre contour below Cairntoul and past Loch nan Stuirteag to the tent at Tom Dubh.
 It took a couple of hours during which we wandered into a large herd of Reindeer with about a dozen calves which were still suckling.
-At the tent we had a brew, packed our rucksacks and set out for the long and tedious slog over to Mullach Clach a' Bhlair.
+At the tent, we had a brew, packed our rucksacks and set out for the long and tedious slog over to Mullach Clach a' Bhlair.
 Irvine Butterfield had described this walk as "a crossing which is perhaps the most psychologically intimidating walk in Britain."

 We decided against a quick visit to the top of Tom Dubh, also described by Butterfield as "the most meaningless top in all Britain, for here lies the ultimate in desolate wilderness," and made for the dirt road over Moine Mhor that undulates all the way to Mullach Clach a' Bhlair.
 The views of Sgor Gaoith through the cotton grass, a meadow pipit's nest with young in it, a twite and a ring ouzel flitting along a burn broke the monotony of the walk.
 It was 7pm when we arrived at Mullach Clach a' Bhlair, a hill with no apparent merits and even the cairn was trampled down.
-Normally I would spend ten minutes restoring a cairn but not this one, it is one of the runts of the munro family.
+Normally I would spend ten minutes restoring a cairn but not this one, it is one of the runts of the Munro family.
 We were able to cut a corner to reach the summit along the old path through the boggy ground which was relatively dry.

-We were then faced by the long tramp down the well graded but brutally bulldozed track down to Glen Feshie.
+We were then faced by the long tramp down the well-graded but brutally bulldozed track down to Glen Feshie.
 We had been walking too long to appreciate the purple heather that was in flower nearer to the glen; the native forest was lit up by the late evening sun which had arrived to see out the day.
 The path from Achlean had been recently restored by Glen Feshie estates, owned by a Danish billionaire who had instigated a massive culling of deer on the estate.
-On previous visits I had despaired of this fine glen which seemed over planted with conifers and poorly maintained.
+On previous visits, I had despaired of this fine glen which seemed over-planted with conifers and poorly maintained.
 It has changed for the better and the path back to Achlean is one of the most scenic walks capturing the very essence of the highland landscape.

 No comments: